ecoreng/base-di/README.md

 // third element contains an instance of \Some\Object2 (autoresolved)
 ```

-Or you can pass an associative array where the order of the params don't matter
+Or you can pass an associative array where the order of the params doesn't matter
 ```php
 // assuming \Some\Object and \Some\Object2 exist and are autoloadable
 $di = new \Base\Concrete\Container;